MidnightRoam/todo_test_asignment/README.md

-A small test asignment on the example of a web application: ToDo list
+Test asignment on the example of a web application: ToDo list